 BuzzFeed often publishes “Listicles” with images or GIFs and short content with links such as “100 Pictures That’ll Make You Pee Yourself Laughing” or “42 Cat GIFs Guaranteed To Make You Laugh Every Time”.
-They also publish viral videos, as well as political news on their news website.
+They also publish viral videos and political news on their news website.

-In review of their reporting of news stories, Buzzfeed utilizes emotionally loaded language in their headlines “Trump Excluded Democrats From A Lunch Meeting On The Shutdown” and “The US Envoy On ISIS, Brett McGurk, Quit In Protest Over Trump’s Withdrawal From Syria”.
-When it comes to sourcing they typically source to themselves, however they also utilize credible sources such as the Des Moines Register and Associated Press.
-Further, BuzzFeed does not clearly label opinion pieces, which makes it difficulty to tell the difference between straight news content and editorials.
+In a review of their reporting of news stories, Buzzfeed utilizes emotionally loaded language in their headlines “Trump Excluded Democrats From A Lunch Meeting On The Shutdown” and “The US Envoy On ISIS, Brett McGurk, Quit In Protest Over Trump’s Withdrawal From Syria.”
+They typically source to themselves when it comes to sourcing; however, they also utilize credible sources such as the Des Moines Register and Associated Press.
+Further, they do not clearly label opinion pieces, making it difficult to distinguish between straight news content and editorials.
 In general, most Buzzfeed stories favor the left.

-A 2014 Pew Research Survey found that 59% of Buzzfeed’s audience is consistently or mostly liberal, 27% Mixed and 14% consistently or mostly conservative.
-This indicates that Buzzfeed is preferred by a more liberal audience.
+A 2014 Pew Research Survey found that 59% of Buzzfeed’s audience is consistently or primarily liberal, 27% Mixed, and 14% consistently or mostly conservative.
+This indicates that a more liberal audience prefers Buzzfeed.

 - Tax evasion and tax avoidance costs the government £34 billion a year – False

 - Women make only 78 percent of what men make for the same job. – Mostly False

 Overall, we rate Buzzfeed strongly Left-Center Biased due to story selection that tends to favor the left and Mixed for factual reporting based on poor sourcing and a few failed fact checks.
 (6/30/2016) Updated (M. Huitsing 05/06/2022)